robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 maps of the world as tiles that do interesting things when they are bounced with the pong-ish ball.
-Maybe the way the state responds to being hit is different depending on dangerously-generalized cultural clich&eegu;s like Texas taking several hits and a 'Yeeeeha' when it drops.
+Maybe the way the state responds to being hit is different depending on dangerously-generalized cultural cliches like Texas taking several hits and a 'Yeeeeha' when it drops.
 It might not win a lot of awards, but it would give that kid on his iPad next to you on that flight something to do more than Temple Run.